 The Division of Student Affairs advances the university’s mission by providing UC Davis students with programs, services and facilities that foster academic success, student development and campus community.
 Through these efforts, units within the division inspire students as they prepare for their future roles in a diverse, dynamic and global society.

 The successful candidate will have a record of demonstrated accomplishment in leadership and management in student affairs- related positions in a large research university or its equivalent; excellent management, organizational, planning, supervisory and problem-solving skills; excellent political acumen to navigate complex situations and constituents; excellent oral and written communication skills; knowledge and understanding of budgeting, financial controls, and fiscal interests and issues; knowledge of student development theory and of student concerns, challenges, interests and issues; ability to work collaboratively and inclusively with senior administrators, faculty, staff, students, the media and the broader community; demonstrated ability to relate to and work effectively with a wide variety of people of diverse backgrounds, including an understanding and respect for cultural, ethnic and individual differences.
-A minimum of seven to 10 years of administrative experience and a terminal degree are required.
+A terminal degree and a minimum of seven to 10 years of progressively responsible student affairs management experience in a complex, multiunit organization are required.

 This position has significant responsibility for self-funded auxiliary enterprises including housing, dining and the UC Davis Stores.
 As such the candidate should have a strong understanding and experience with business planning and financial management.
 In addition, this position oversees the use of student referendum funds for student programs and facilities, and interfaces with a variety of oversight committees and student groups.
 In this role, the position must work with students to ensure that they understand how the funds support activities the student body values in a financially responsible and sustainable way.